tendenci/tendenci/README.md

 ## Installation

-For information on how to install Tendenci, follow the instructions in `INSTALL.md`.
+For information on how to install Tendenci, follow the instructions in `INSTALL.md`, or [online at Github](https://github.com/tendenci/tendenci/blob/master/INSTALL.md).

+## Core Developers

+We want to recognize some of the developers of the core of Tendenci, from it's beginnings in Microsoft ASP to this current version written in python.

+- Ed Schipul
+- Jennifer Ulmer
+- Nse (Charles) Ekpenyong
+- Jenny Qian
+- Kathryn Ciaralli
+- Eloy Zuniga, Jr.
+- Glen Zangirolami
+- John-Michael Oswalt (JMO)

+Tendenci would not exist without them.